Bill Potter (musician): Biography

 Potter grew up in Bingham, Maine, and served with the United States Army Air Forces during World War II.
 After being discharged in December 1943, he worked for a shipbuilding company in Orange, Texas.
 By 1948, he was married to a woman from Dallas and had a son.
 They later operated a ranch near Orange.

 In Texas, Potter was discovered by a talent scout, and appeared in several Western movies by Monogram Pictures in the late 1940s as a singing cowboy.
 Also known as "Cactus Bill" or "Cowboy Bill", Potter went on to appear on early television shows on KFI-TV in Los Angeles and on KPRC-TV in Houston.
 While living in Houston, he worked as a deputy sheriff in Harris County for approximately three years.
 In mid-1954, he moved to Corpus Christi, Texas, where he had a children's program on KVDO-TV.
 He resumed working as a deputy sheriff in December 1955, a role he held through at least December 1956.

 In August 1957, Potter was the winning contestant on an episode of Arthur Godfrey's Talent Scouts, singing a western ballad.
 Billed as "Hollywood Singing Cowboy Bill Potter", he was featured at several events in Maine the following month.
-From February to May of 1958, KPLC-TV in Lake Charles, Louisiana, broadcast the Bill Potter Show on an intermittent basis.
+From February to May 1958, KPLC-TV in Lake Charles, Louisiana, broadcast the Bill Potter Show on an intermittent basis.
 At the time of his mother's death in June 1958, Potter was again living in Orange, Texas.

 Potter died in September 1975 in Orange, aged 52, "following a lingering illness."
 He was survived by a son and a daughter.
 He is interred in Houston National Cemetery.